 In 2017, Abin was recognized as one of “35 under 35 Young Leaders Making An Impact” by Chicago Scholars.

 Abin attended DePaul University’s Driehaus College of Business where he was the recipient of the DePaul Scholar’s Award.
-He is a 2018 Civic Leaders Academy Fellow of the University of Chicago where he received his certificate in civic leadership.
-A Chicago native, Abin was born and raised in the city’s northside neighborhoods of Hollywood Park and Albany Park.
+He is a 2018 Civic Leaders Academy Fellow of the University of Chicago, where he received his certificate in civic leadership.
+A Chicago native, Abin was born and raised in the city’s northside neighborhoods and a life-long fan of the Chicago Cubs.